EddyLuten/bhreia.com/docs/campaigns/sessions/session-10.5.md

 This single room was initially planned to be the center of a giant underground complex where generations of Amalchi's cultists would have lived, preparing for his eventual ascension.
 However, I cut this way down to keep the pacing going and the sense of urgency high without dangling too many carrots.

 The obsidian bridge is another reference to obsidian or black stone mentioned so far in connection to Amalchi.
+The stuffed owlbear in Dauriel's library encrusted with it, various described decorations, the black chunks of obsidian that Dauriel coughs up.

 ## Session 10